helios51193/machine-learning-portfolio/README.md

 ### Objective

 The company is looking at prospective properties to buy to enter the market.
 You are required to build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.

+## Project 5 - Telecom Churn Case Study

+#### Problem Statement

+In the telecom industry, customers are able to choose from multiple service providers and actively switch from one operator to another.
+In this highly competitive market, the telecommunications industry experiences an average of 15-25% annual churn rate.
+Given the fact that it costs 5-10 times more to acquire a new customer than to retain an existing one, customer retention has now become even more important than customer acquisition.

+### Objective
+Main objectives are as follows.
+1. Identify the high value customers.In this case study, high-value customer is based on revenue i.e. the top 20% customers which generate the highest revenue.
+2. Identify the churn factors and build a model to classify whether a customer is a potential churn customer.